 The Department of Psychology and Counseling provides programs of study at both the undergraduate and graduate levels.
-At the undergraduate level the Department offers B.A. and B.S. degrees with a major in psychology.
-Psychology is not only an exciting and popular undergraduate major or minor at Valdosta State University and around the country, but it is also one of the most useful.
+At the undergraduate level, the Department offers B.A. and B.S. degrees with a major in psychology.
+Psychology is an exciting and popular undergraduate major and minor at Valdosta State University.
 Undergraduate psychology training assists in preparing students for a number of career alternatives in government, business, industry, etc., that do not require more advanced training.
 It also assists in preparing students for professional or graduate school in psychology, law, physical or occupational therapy, social work, business, education, and other areas.
-At the graduate level, the Department offers the M.S. degree in psychology in clinical/counseling and industrial/organizational.
-Graduates are prepared to perform services in mental health settings, businesses, community colleges, government or industries, which require graduate training in psychology at the subdoctoral level.
+At the graduate level, the department offers the M.S. degree in psychology in clinical/counseling and industrial/organizational.
+Graduates are prepared to perform services in mental health settings, businesses, community colleges, government or industries that require graduate training in psychology at the subdoctoral level.

-The Department also offers programs leading to the M.Ed. and Ed.S. degrees in School Counseling and the Ed.S. in School Psychology.
+The department also offers programs leading to the M.Ed. and Ed.S. degrees in school counseling and the Ed.S. in school psychology.
 Information concerning these programs, their admission requirements, continuing education, and other services offered by the Department can be obtained by contacting the department.